JacksonHagood/CPP_Basics/02_Variables/variables.md

 ### Bases

-Integers in C++ are typically output in base 10, but other bases can be used.
+Integers in C++ are typically handled in base 10, but other bases can be used.
 This can be done by giving a prefix (`0b` for binary, `0x` for hex).

 ```C++
 // different bases